sigeek/sigeek.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

-Aspiring data professional with a solid foundation in data analysis and machine learning.
+Hi!
+I am Silvia, an aspiring data professional with a solid foundation in data analysis and machine learning.
+I have been working as a data analyst and software engineer for more than 3 years.
+I am currently based in Berlin and I am originally from Italy.